glouppe/info8006-introduction-to-ai/projects/project1/README.md

 	 - 0 point: TBD

  - **Code style** - **2 points**
-	 - **PEP8 compatibility** - 0.8 point - PEP8 guidelines are provided at [Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
+	 - **PEP8 compatibility** - **0.8 point** - PEP8 guidelines are provided at [Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
 A script will be executed to check the compatibility of your code.
 		 - 0.8 point : the script runs without error.
 		 - 0 point: any error during the execution of the script.
-	- **Specification** - 0.8 point - correctness of the specification of your functions.
+	 - **Specification** - **0.8 point** - correctness of the specification of your functions.
 		- 0.8 point : all specifications are correct.
 		- 0.6 point : at least 75% correct specifications.
 		- 0.4 point : at least 50% correct specifications.
 		- 0.2 point : at least 25% correct specifications.
 		- 0 point : less than 25% correct specifications.
-	- **Structure & Comments** - 0.4 point - Relevance of the subdivision of your code into functions.
-See ADD LINK TO BAD PRACTICE for more examples.
+	 - **Structure & Comments** - **0.4 point** - Relevance of the subdivision of your code into functions.
+See [Typical mistakes and bad practices](https://glouppe.github.io/info8006-introduction-to-ai/projects#typical-mistakes-and-bad-practices) for more examples.
  - **Report style** - **1 point**
-	 * **English** - 0.25 point: quality of the writing.
+	 - **English** - 0.25 point: quality of the writing.
-	 * **Structure** - 0.5 point: respect of the provided template.
+	 - **Structure** - 0.5 point: respect of the provided template.
 		* 0.5 point: template respected.
 		* 0 point: template not respected.
-	* **Length** - 0.25 point
+	 - **Length** - 0.25 point
 		* 0.25 point: at least 2 pages and at most 4 pages.
 		* 0 point: length not respected

+Note that your implementation might be tested on other layouts.

 :warning: Plagiarism is checked and sanctioned by a grade of 0.

+---

+## Deliverables

+You're expected to produce the following deliverables: a *tar.gz* archive containing:
+ - Your report named `report.pdf`.
+ - Your `astar.py` file containing your implementation of A* algorithm.
+ - Your `bfs.py` file containing your implementation of BFS algorithm.

+Note that your implementation of BFS algorithm should only differ from A* by its cost function and heuristic.

 ---
 <!--